Honestly, I never thought I would still do it almost three years later.

 I even have a board on Pinterest about all things that pertain to blogging.

-I almost want to turn it into a secret board because if more experienced bloggers saw what I was pinning, they would hang their heads in shame.
+I almost want to turn it into a secret board because if more experienced bloggers saw what I was pinning, they might laugh at me.

-And my followers might be a little confused as to why I know so little as it pertains to blogging.
+And my followers might be a little confused why I know so little as it pertains to blogging.

 As evidenced by what I am pinning to that board.